radrow/radrow/README.md

 Master's degree in computer science.

 - Thesis: Liquid types for verification of smart contracts
-- Grade: Very Good (5 in 2–5 scale)
+- Grade: Very Good (5 in a 2–5 scale)

 ### 2020–2021 Ludwig Maximilian University of Munich